-As soon as they came home, the first care of little Harry was to put his wounded chicken into a basket with some fresh straw, some water, and some bread: after that Mr. Barlow and he went to dinner.
-In the mean time, Tommy, who had been skulking about all day, very much mortified and uneasy, came in, and being very hungry, was going to sit down to the table with the rest; but Mr. Barlow stopped him, and said, "No, Sir, as you are too much a gentleman to work, we, who are not so, do not choose to work for the idle."
-Upon this, Tommy retired into a corner, crying as if his heart would break, but more from grief than passion, as he began to perceive that nobody minded his ill temper.
-But little Harry, who could not bear to see his friend so unhappy, looked up, half crying, into Mr. Barlow's face, and said, "Pray, Sir, may I do as I please with my share of the dinner" "Yes, to be sure, child."
-"Why then," said he, getting up, "I will give it all to poor Tommy, who wants it more than I do."
-Saying this, he gave it to him as he sat in the corner; and Tommy took it, and thanked him, without ever turning his eyes from off the ground.
-"I see," said Mr. Barlow, "that, though gentlemen are above being of any use themselves, they are not above taking the bread that other people have been working hard for."
+As soon as they came home, the first care of little Harry was to put his wounded chicken into a basket with some fresh straw, some water and some bread.
+After that Mr Barlow and he went to dinner.

+In the meantime, Tommy, who had been skulking about all day, very much mortified and uneasy, came in, and, being very hungry, was going to sit down to the table with the rest; but Mr Barlow stopped him, and said, "No, sir, as you are too much of a gentleman to work, we, who are not so, do not choose to work for the idle."
+Upon this Tommy retired into a corner, crying as if his heart would break, but more from grief than passion, as he began to perceive that nobody minded his illtemper.

+But little Harry, who could not bear to see his friend so unhappy, looked up half crying into Mr Barlow's face, and said, "Pray, sir, may I do as I please with my share of the dinner?"
+"Yes, to be sure, child."
+"Why, then," said he, getting up, "I will give it all to poor Tommy who wants it more than I do."
+Saying this, he gave it to him as he sat in the corner; and Tommy took it, and thanked him without ever turning his eyes from off the ground.
+"I see," said Mr Barlow, "that though gentlemen are above being of any use themselves, they are not above taking the bread that other people have been working hard for."
 At this Tommy cried still more bitterly than before.

-The next day Mr. Barlow and Harry went to work as before; but they had scarcely begun before Tommy came to them, and desired that he might have a hoe too, which Mr. Barlow gave him: but as he had never before learned to handle one, he was very awkward in the use of it, and hit himself several strokes upon the legs.
-Mr. Barlow then laid down his own spade, and showed him how to hold and use it; by which means, in a very short time, he became very expert, and worked with the greatest pleasure.
-When their work was over, they retired all three to the summer-house; and Tommy felt the greatest joy imaginable when the fruit was produced, and he was invited to take his share, which seemed to him the most delicious he had ever tasted, because working in the air had given him an appetite.
+The next day Mr Barlow and Harry went to work as before; but they had scarcely begun before Tommy came to them, and desired that he might have a hoe too, which Mr Barlow gave him; but, as he had never before learned to handle one, he was very awkward in the use of it, and hit himself several strokes upon his legs.
+Mr Barlow then laid down his own spade, and showed him how to hold and use it, by which means, in a short time, he became very expert, and worked with the greatest pleasure.
+When their work was over they retired all three to the summer-house; and Tommy felt the greatest joy imaginable when the fruit was produced, and he was invited to take his share, which seemed to him the most delicious he had ever tasted, because working in the air had given him an appetite.

-As soon as they had done eating, Mr. Barlow took

-up a book, and asked Tommy whether he would read them a story out of it; but he, looking a little ashamed, said, he had never learned to read.
-"I am very sorry for it," said Mr. Barlow, "because you lose a very great pleasure: then Harry shall read to you."
-Harry accordingly took up the book, and read the following story.
+As soon as they had done eating, Mr Barlow took up a book, and asked Tommy whether he would read them a story out of it? but he, looking a little ashamed, said he had never learned to read.
+"I am very sorry for it," said Mr Barlow, "because you lose a very great pleasure; then Harry shall read to you."
+Harry accordingly took up the book and read the following story :-

-THE GENTLEMAN AND THE BASKET-MAKER.
+"THE GENTLEMAN AND THE BASKET-MAKER."

-THERE was, in a distant part of the world, a rich man, who lived in a fine house, and spent his whole time in eating, drinking, sleeping, and amusing himself.
-As he had a great many servants to wait upon him, who treated him with the greatest respect, and did whatever they were ordered, and, as he had never been taught the truth, or accustomed to hear it, he grew very proud, insolent, and capricious: imagining that he had a right to command all the world, and that the poor were only born to serve and obey him.
-Near this rich man's house, there lived an honest and industrious poor man, who gained his livelihood by making little baskets out of dried reeds, which grew upon a piece of marshy ground close to his cottage.
-But though he was obliged to labour from morning to night, to earn food enough to support him, and though he seldom fared better than upon dry bread, or rice, or pulse, and had no other bed than the remains of the rushes of which he made baskets, yet was he always happy, cheerful, and contented; for his labour gave him so good an appetite that the coarsest fare appeared to him delicious; and he went to bed so tired, that he would have slept soundly even on the ground.
-Besides this, he was a good and virtuous man, humane to every body, honest in his dealings, always accustomed to speak the truth, and therefore beloved and respected by all his neighbours.
+"There was, in a distant part of the world, a rich man, who lived in a fine house, and spent his whole time in eating, drinking, sleeping, and amusing himself.
+As he had a great many servants to wait upon him, who treated him with the greatest respect, and did whatever they were ordered, and, as he had never been taught the truth, nor accustomed to hear it, he grew very proud, insolent, and capricious, imagining that he had a right to command all the world, and that the poor were only born to serve and obey him.